-The Model Kit window should appear.
-You can build molecules by selecting atom (and bond) types in the Model Kit window, and then placing them by clicking in the main Spartan window.
+In the Model Kit window, you can build molecules by selecting atom (and bond) types from the right side bar, and placing them by in the black window.
 Atoms can be connected by clicking on the open valences.
-Now we will start building the truncated form of CYG: $CH_3 - S - CO - CH_3$ .
+Now we will start building the truncated form of CYG: $CH_3 - S - CO - CH_3$.
 All the bonds are single except for the double bond between the carbon and oxygen (a carbonyl group!).
-If you make a mistake, you can easily fix it by selecting $Edit \rightarrow Undo$ .
+If you make a mistake, you can easily fix it by selecting $Edit \rightarrow Undo$.
 To build the truncated molecule:

-- 1. In the Model Kit window, select a methyl group by clicking on it the sp3 carbon option.
+- 1. Select a methyl group by clicking on it the sp3 carbon option.
 The sp3 carbon is the carbon with 4 single bonds sticking out of it. - 2.
-Now click anywhere in the Main Spartan Window, and see the carbon appear with 4 open valences.
+Now click anywhere inside the black window, and see the carbon appear with 4 open valences.

-3. Return to the Model Kit window and select the sulfur with two open valances (i.e. the sulfur with two single bonds sticking out of it).

-- 4. Go back to the Main Spartan Window and click on one of the open valences of the sp3 carbon.
+- 3. Return to the side bar and select the sulfur with two open valances (i.e. the sulfur with two single bonds sticking out of it). - 4.
+Click on one of the open valences of the sp3 carbon.
 The sulfur group should appear! - 5.
-Again, return to the Model Kit window and in the Groups dropdown menu, select Carbonyl.
+Again, return to the side bar and in the Groups dropdown menu, select Carbonyl.
 A picture of a carbonyl group, i.e. a carbon with a double bond to an oxygen, should appear in the Model Kit window. - 6.
-Now return again to the Main Spartan Window and click on the open valence of the sulfur.
+Click on the open valence of the sulfur.
 The carbonyl group should now be attached. - 7.
-Finally, in the Model Kit window, select the another sp3 carbon group - 8.
+Finally, select the another sp3 carbon group - 8.
 Now add this last carbon to your existing molecule by clicking on the open valence coming off of the carbonyl group.

 Tip:.
-In Spartan, you can use the left mouse button to rotate the molecule, the right mouse button to translate the molecule, and scroll wheel to scale the molecule.
+In Spartan, you can use the middle mouse button to rotate the molecule, the right mouse button to translate the molecule.